Solomonso/ThreadingInCsharp/README.md

 # Threading In C#

 This Game is a farming simulator.
-It is built C# in Visual Studio 2019 using UWP the MonoGame Framework.
+It is built with C# in Visual Studio 2019 using UWP and the MonoGame Framework.

 #### Team Members: